Contact Donna Meeks for information on pricing. firstname.lastname@example.org.

 COTTON HOUSE RECEPTION HALL

-To promote the agriculture industry and encourage agricultural pursuits, Live Oak Plantation collaborates with Beulah Academy of Science and several FAA chapters in Escambia and Santa Rosa Counties by providing an on-site demonstration farm plot with a crop-sampling field for the students to farm, including soy beans, cotton, and corn, the thee predominate local crops.
+To promote the agriculture industry and to encourage agricultural pursuits, Live Oak Plantation collaborates with Beulah Academy of Science and several FAA chapters in Escambia and Santa Rosa Counties by providing an on-site demonstration farm plot with a crop-sampling field for the students to farm, including soy beans, cotton, and corn, the thee predominate local crops.
 The property also provides test plots for the University of Florida's turf sciences.